 Join José Neves on this short tour, offering further information about the exhibition and inviting questions from those attending.

-Free, with exhibition ticket
+Free, with general admission

 José Neves is Assistant Curator at The Photographers’ Gallery (TPG), where he helps develop the exhibition programme.
 Before joining TPG, he was a curator at Belfast Exposed Photography in Northern Ireland, organising exhibitions featuring artists such as Jo Spence, Frits de Ridder, Arpita Shah, and Yvette Monahan.
 He earned a PhD in Photographic History from Ulster University (2017), specialising in photobook history, and previously studied Photographic History and Practice at De Montfort University.
 His curatorial and research interests include the history of photobooks and artists’ books, photographic printing techniques, and narrative structures in photography, with recent research focusing on representations of HIV/AIDS in late 20th-century photography.